Ready, set, retire — 8 deadlines you need to know

 The advantages of delaying your Social Security benefit

-The older you are when you file for Social Security benefits, until you reach age 70, the greater your annual payment for the rest of your life.
-The chart below shows how the annual benefit amount can change for a retiree who is eligible to receive $24,000 per year at the FRA* of 66.
+The older you are when you file for Social Security benefits (until you reach age 70), the greater your annual payment for the rest of your life.
+The chart below shows how the annual benefit amount can change for a retiree who is eligible to receive $24,000 per year at the FRA* of 67.

-Source: Chief Investment Office calculations based on Social Security Administration calculator at socialsecurity.gov/OACT/quickcalc/ (accessed October 2019).
+Source: Chief Investment Office calculations based on Social Security Administration calculator at www.socialsecurity.gov/OACT/quickcalc/early_late.html#drcTable (accessed February 2024).

-* Full retirement age is the age at which a person may first become entitled to full or unreduced retirement benefits.
-These figures assume a full retirement age of 66.
+*Full retirement age is the age at which a person may first become entitled to full or unreduced Social Security benefits.
+These figures assume a full retirement age of 67.

 RMD amounts are calculated as a percentage of your account balances and are based on your life expectancy.
-If you don't take the full amount of these annual distributions within the required time frame, you'll incur an additional tax of 50% of the difference between what you received and the required amount you should have withdrawn.
-Your first distribution is due by April 1 of the year after you reach 72.
-However, if you wait until that year to take the first withdrawal, you'll have to take a second one by December 31 of the same year.
-The additional income from that second distribution could put you in a higher tax bracket and has the potential to substantially increase your tax bill.
-Subsequent annual distributions are required by the end of each calendar year.
+If you don't take the full amount of these annual distributions within the required time frame, you'll incur an additional tax of up to 25% of the difference between what you received and the required amount you should have withdrawn.

 Be sure to speak with your tax advisor about requirements that may be specific to your situation.